Langerhans cell histiocytosis (skeletal manifestations)

 - mandible: 7%

 - solitary or multiple punched out lytic lesions without sclerotic rim

-- double contour or beveled edge appearance may be seen due to greater involvement of the inner vs. the outer table (hole within a hole) sign
+- double contour or beveled edge appearance may be seen due to asymmetrical involvement of the inner and outer tables (hole within a hole) sign 7

 - button sequestrum representing residual bone

 - irregular radiolucent areas mostly involving superficial alveolar bone

 - vertebra plana: most common cause of vertebra plana in children; more often in thoracic spine